 Members will recuse themselves from all cases in which they have a financial or other conflict of interest.

-After that, all appointments will be for years.
+Initial appointments to an LHRC will be staggered, with about one-third of the members appointed for three years, about one-third for two years, and the rest for one term or one year.
+After that, all appointments will be for three years.

 A person may be appointed for no more than two consecutive three-year terms.
 A person appointed to fill a vacancy may serve out that term and then be eligible fortwo additional consecutive terms.